 Insiders Of This Microcap Send A Strong Buy Signal

-A director of Sonic Foundry (NASDAQ: SOFO) bought $181,000 of stock in July and August for an average price of $8.70, resulting in a 16.55 percent return in roughly 7.5 months (28 percent annualized).
+A director of Sonic Foundry (NASDAQ: SOFO) bought $181,000 of stock in July and August for an average price of $8.70; for a 16.55 percent return in roughly 7.5 months (28 percent annualized).
 A series of insider purchases are sending another buy signal.

-Four directors and the CEO of Sonic Foundry purchased shares last week for a total value of $118,000 (the company has a market cap of just 42.91 million.)
+Four directors and the CEO of Sonic Foundry purchased shares last week for a total value of $118,000 while the company has a market cap of just 42.91 million.
 This is on top of $108,000 worth of purchases in February.
-Although some investors discount automatic purchases (roughly half of shares purchased were automatic), insiders would not have set them up if they weren't optimistic on the company’s future.
+Although some investors discount automatic purchases (roughly half of shares purchased were automatic) insiders would not have set them up if they weren't optimistic on the company’s future.
 In addition, a loophole in the SEC’s Rule 10b5-1 allows persons with inside information to cancel planned trades before they take place without penalty.

-This is also encouraging for an S-3 was filed on Tuesday, March 11, registering $2,153,889 of stock from which the company will receive no proceeds.
+This is also encouraging for about an S-3 was filed Tuesday registering $2,153,889 of stock from which the company will receive no proceeds.
 The purchases show that insiders think shares are undervalued despite the potential dilution.

-Sonic Foundry offers a webcasting platform used by higher education, businesses and government to capture presentations and enhance communication.
+Sonic Foundry offers webcasting platform used by higher education, businesses, and government to capture presentations and enhance communication.
 IBISWorld expects the educational support industry to grow by 6.5, 6.2, and 5.7 percent for the next three years versus 2.5, 3.2, and 3.9 percent for the US GDP.
-IBISWorld writes, “While tighter state budgets will limit unnecessary expenditure, an underlying level of demand for support services will remain,” and that a push to expand educational funding by the Obama administration is also a strong sign.
+They write, “While tighter state budgets will limit unnecessary expenditure, an underlying level of demand for support services will remain,” and that a push to expand educational funding by the Obama administration is also a strong sign.